cnslab-network-security/homework1/README.md

 to create a python file named `server.py` and start editing.

 If you feel that `vi` is inconvenient, you can use other editors and IDEs as well, such as [Sublime Text](https://www.sublimetext.com/), VSCode, and pyCharm.

+## Writing-up

+You need to write a report to describe how you implement and resolve challenges.
+Each task has some required questions you need to answer in your report.
+You can use any tool for writing, such as Word and 아래아한글, but you must submit a `.pdf` file, whose name should be `lab1_your_student_number.pdf`.

+## Submission

+After finishing this lab, you need to compress the **contents** of this directory with your **report** before submission.
+The compressed file should be `lab1_your_student.number.zip`.
+You must submit your file to KLAS.